florian-beetz/bachelor-thesis/thesis.md

   compatible, even when new features were added, in large code bases, however, additional effort is required to use new versions of compilers.

-* **API migration** is the process of changing a dependency on an external application programming interface (API) to another one or a different version [@Malton2001].
+* **+API migration** is the process of changing a dependency on an external +API to another one or a different version [@Malton2001].

-  Similar to other software, libraries that provide an API evolve over time, to introduce new features, fix bugs, and refactor source code [@Xavier2017].
+  Similar to other software, libraries that provide an +API evolve over time, to introduce new features, fix bugs, and refactor source code [@Xavier2017].
-  APIs establish a contract with the clients, that rely on them, hence APIs should have a high stability to minimize effort for clients when updating to a newer version.
+  ++API establish a contract with the clients, that rely on them, hence ++API should have a high stability to minimize effort for clients when updating to a newer version.
-  However, not all changes in APIs are breaking the previously established contract, changes that do are referred to as *breaking changes*.
+  However, not all changes in ++API are breaking the previously established contract, changes that do are referred to as *breaking changes*.

-  Breaking changes mainly are modification or removal of existing API elements [@Brito2018].
-Adding new API elements are rarely braking changes.
+  Breaking changes mainly are modification or removal of existing +API elements [@Brito2018].
+Adding new +API elements are rarely braking changes.

-  Usually libraries also contain code that is intended only for implementing the services offered by an API, but not for public consumption [@Dig2006].
+  Usually libraries also contain code that is intended only for implementing the services offered by an +API, but not for public consumption [@Dig2006].
   Many languages do not provide features to explicitly mark such elements as internal, but library authors rely solely on naming conventions, e.g. placing code in an `internal` namespace.